theupdateframework/taps/tap15.md

 This TAP supports the following use case:

 Suppose a single targets metadata file contains a very large number of delegations or target files.
-The owner of this targets metadata file wishes to reduce the metadata overhead for clients, and so uses hashed bin delegations.
-They will use the same key to sign each bin delegation.
+The owner of this targets metadata file wishes to reduce the metadata overhead for clients, and so uses hashed bin delegations choosing 2,048 as appropriate number of bins.
-They would like to list this key a single time in the delegation to prevent repetition and a large targets metadata filesize.
-Currently, the delegating metadata will list the keyid for this key in every bin delegation, potentially repeating the same 32-bit value thousands of times.
-The delegations in the resulting metadata would
-include:
+Given that hash bin delegation does not aim at partitioning trust for different target files, but to reduce metadata overhead, the delegating metadata will use the same key and signature threshold for each bin.

+Currently, the delegating metadata would list 2,048 role entries, one for each bin, containing the same information about the signing key, signature threshold, terminating property and role name prefix.
+The only data that differs between these entries are the bin name suffix, which is the bin index, and the list of target path hash prefixes served by a particular bin.
+The differing data is bolded in the example below.

+This data can be computed by the client, if they have minimal knowledge about the desired partitioning scheme.
+Providing this information in a succinct way will further reduce the metadata overhead.

 <pre><code>
 "delegations":{ "keys" : {
        "943efed2eea155f383dfe5ccad12902787b2c7c8d9aef9664ebf9f7202972f7a": {...}
        },
    "roles" : [{
-       "name": <b><i>alice.hbd</i>-000/b>,
+       "name": alice.hbd-<b>000/b>,
        "keyids" : [ "943efed2eea155f383dfe5ccad12902787b2c7c8d9aef9664ebf9f7202972f7a" ] ,
        "threshold" : 1,
        "path_hash_prefixes" : <b>["000", "001"]</b>,
        "terminating": false,
    },
 {
-       "name": <b><i>alice.hbd</i>-001</b>,
+       "name": alice.hbd-<b>001</b>,
        "keyids" : [ "943efed2eea155f383dfe5ccad12902787b2c7c8d9aef9664ebf9f7202972f7a" ] ,
        "threshold" : 1,
        "path_hash_prefixes" : <b>["002", "003"]</b>,